Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - Fluoxetine is called by the brand name Prozac.

-Who can take fluoxetine
+Who can and can't take fluoxetine

 Fluoxetine can be taken by adults for depression, obsessive compulsive disorder and bulimia.